Table of Content:

 Budding in Hydra

 Budding in hydra involves a small bud which is developed from its parent hydra through the repeated mitotic division of its cells.
 The small bud then receives its nutrition from the parent hydra and grows healthy.
 Growth starts by developing small tentacles and the mouth.
-Finally, the small newly produced hydra gets separate from its parent hydra and becomes an independent organism.
+Finally, the small newly produced hydra gets separated from its parent hydra and becomes an independent organism.

-Budding in yeast
+Budding in Yeast

 Stay tuned with BYJU’S to learn more about Budding and its process.